kdlamb/neural-dsd/README.md

-# neural-dsd
+# Neural-DSD
-Reduced order modeling of cloud droplet size distributions for atmospheric modeling
+Reduced order modeling of cloud droplet size distributions for atmospheric modeling.

 ## Overview
-This repo contains a PyTorch implementation of the code for the paper "Unsupervised Learning of Predictors for Microphysical Process Rates".
+This repo contains a PyTorch implementation of the code for the paper "Reduced Order Modeling for Linearized Representations of Microphysical Process Rates".

 ## Citation